kevinlawler/NSDate-TimeAgo/README.md

 * `dateTimeAgo`: returns times with only strings of the type: "*{value}* *{unit}* ago"
 * `dateTimeUntilNow`: returns only "yesterday" / "this morning" / "last week" / "this month" -- less precise than `dateTimeAgo` but more natural
-* `daysLeft`: returns a string stating how many days are remaining until the date occurs. ex: "3 days left".
+* `timeLeft`: returns a string stating how much time is remaining until the date occurs. ex: "3 days left".
 There is also a method that will allow a custom ending such as "days remaining"

 Those three methods can be interchanged as they have the same signature.